-As the name suggests, being a combination of “skin” and “minimalism”, the skinimalism movement is all about simplifying your skin care – saving time, money, and the planet’s resources – by creating a minimalist skincare regime that gets you a healthy, glowing skin with the bare minimum in your bathroom cabinet.
+As the name suggests, the "skinimalism" movement is a combination of “skin” and “minimalism.”
+It is all about simplifying your skin care saving time, money, and the planet’s resources—by creating a minimalist skincare regime that gives you healthy, glowing skin with the bare minimum in your bathroom cabinet.

 SKINIMALISM GOES MAINSTREAM